-In North Carolina, the distribution of voting behavior is 51.10% for one party and 48.9% for the other.
-In 2018, this state's Congressional District Map was adjudicated before the United States Supreme Court.
-That gerrymandered map allocated not close to 51.10% of the Congressional Delegation to the majority party, but 76.92%!
+In North Carolina, the distribution of statewide votes is 50.58% for one party and 49.42% for the other.
+In 2018, this state's Congressional District Map was adjudicated before the United States Supreme Court.2 That gerrymandered map allocated not close to 50.58% of the Congressional Delegation to the majority party, but 76.92%!

-In a fair map, where the party distribution of likely representatives matches the party distribution of the state's voting behavior, 7 seats would be allocated to each party.
+When the party distribution of likely representatives matches the party distribution of the statewide votes, 7 seats would be allocated to each party.
 The map below does exactly that.